drroe/CreateRemdDirs/README.md

 TEMPERATURE 300.0
 MDIN_FILE   pme.remd.in
 ```

+## Creating Input
+Basic usage is `CreateRemdDirs -b <start run #> -e <end run #>`.
+If only one run is desired
-Runs are set up in subdirectories named run.XXX, where XXX is a 3 digit number.
-Each
+only `-b` need be specified.`Runs are set up in subdirectories named run.XXX, where XXX is a
+3 digit number corresponding to the run number.
+Input coordinates can be either specified
+in the remd.opts file or on the command line with `-c` (path must be relative to inside
-run after the first is automatically set up to continue from the previous run.
+the run.XXX directories).
+Each run after the first is automatically set up to continue from
+the previous run.
+Run #0 is special in that it will not be set up as a restart (irest = 0).

+Each REMD run directory will contain a groupfile, input files (in an INPUT subdirectory),
+and a remd.dim file for M-REMD runs.
+It is expected that output will also be into
+subdirectories, namely INFO for mdinfo files, LOG for log files (PMEMD only),
+OUTPUT for mdout files, RST for restart files, and TRAJ for trajectory files.
+An aMD
+directory will be created for aMD output files.

+## Dimensions
 The DIMENSION files describe what each dimension looks like.
 CreateRemdDirs currently
-supports Temperature, Hamiltonian (Topology), and AMD Dihedral.
-A dimension file has
+supports Temperature, Hamiltonian (Topology), and accelerated MD (aMD) Dihedral.
-one header line which describes what kind of dimension it is followed by lines
+A dimension file has one header line which describes what kind of dimension it is followed by lines
  describing how the dimension is set up.
 For example, a Temperature dimension looks like so:
 ```
 #Temperature